 Once you reach the top, the view over the forest and the Ottaquechee river is truly stunning.
 We saw some Canada geese and other birds and thoroughly enjoyed this reward for climbing all these stairs.

-View from the tree house on the tree top trail in Vermont.
+View from the tree house.
 A sign shows that this is 81 feet from the forest floor, which is the same height as stacking four giraffes.

 81 feet or 4 giraffes above the forest floor

-Disappointed that there was no slide. we had to walk down the exact same seventy stair steps.
+Disappointed that there was no slide so we had to climb down the exact same seventy stair steps.
 Time to explore the rest of the treetop walk!
 Enjoying the beautiful Vermont scenery, we huffed and puffed all the way down.
 My math mind realized that 2 times 70 makes 140, so that was the actual number of steps we took for our canopy view.
+Just sayin’.

 Eagle nest in the treetops.